ANR-DIG-AI/GRU-SCANET/README.md

 # To evaluate GRU-SCANET without MHA :

-    comment the line 99 of the file module/model.py and re-run the previous command.
+    apply the comment on line 138 of the file module/model.py and re-run the previous command.

 # Show results :